BabylonJS/Documentation/content/How_To/shaders/image_processing.md

+---
+title: Image Processing
+image:
+description: Learn all about image processing in Babylon.js.
+keywords: babylon.js, advanced, image processing
+further-reading:
+video-overview:
+video-content:
+---

 In case you are using an `ImageProcessingPostProcess` on your scene, or another post process that may use `ImageProcessingPostProcess` under the hood, like `MotionBlurPostProcess`, you will notice a slightly different color output in the final image, compared to what you want to output with `gl_FragColor`.

 This is due to the fact that `ImageProcessingPostProcess` is expecting a linear color input, and therefore converts every pixel to gamma color space.
 If you want to read more about linear color space versus gamma color space, read [this](https://en.wikipedia.org/wiki/Gamma_correction).

-# Fix my pixel shader
+## Fix my pixel shader

 To spare you the reading, basically, your `gl_FragColor` is put to the power `1 / 2.2`, which we call a standard gamma transformation.